Sparse Decomposition of Graph Neural Networks: Limitations of SDGNN

 \subsection{Unadaptability to Distribution Shift}

 For the online prediction setting, we train SDGNN based on past snapshots and apply it in future snapshots.
 We did not consider the potential distribution shift between training and testing.
 If the time gap between the training and the testing is large, such a shift might degrade the performance.

+A typical and practical solution is periodically retraining new models based on recently collected data.
+This can solve the distribution shift issue for both the target GNN model and SDGNN.
+If we trade the performance for less computation overhead, we can periodically and partially update SDGNN for better training efficiency.
+For example, we can keep the weight matrix $\rmW$ unchanged and only periodically perform a Phase $\rmTheta$ update according to the latest data.

-One could incorporate online learning so that the SDGNN weights can be adapted as more data become available and the graph topology changes.
+A fundamental approach could incorporate online learning so that the trainable weights from the target GNN and SDGNN can be adapted as more data become available and the graph topology changes.
+However, developing such a method is involved due to the challenges of enforcing a sparse solution.
+We would leave this as a future work.